This guide provides information specific to virtual refugee hearings held using Microsoft Teams video conferencing technology.

 Audio and video quality during the virtual hearing

-At the beginning of the hearing, the Member will confirm that the quality of the audio and video is adequate for all participants.
-Participants should alert the Member immediately if they experience any problems with video or audio quality during the hearing, including if they cannot see or hear other participants clearly, the connection begins to lag, they miss anything that is said, or they are disconnected during the hearing.
+At the beginning of the hearing, the member will confirm that the quality of the audio and video is adequate.
+Participants should alert the member immediately if they experience any problems with video or audio quality during the hearing.
+Participants can do this by:

 How counsel and claimants can have private conversations during hearing breaks

-Participants can share their screens during the hearing using Microsoft Teams.
-For example, during submissions, counsel may wish to share their screen to point the Member to a part of a case they are looking at.
-Similarly, the Member may wish to show a document on the screen to the claimant.
-Participants can do this using the
+Everyone, including claimants and counsel, should have access to a complete and identical set of page numbered documents during the hearing.
+Participants can also share their screens during the hearing to show others a digital document.
+For example, during submissions, counsel may wish to share their screen to point the member to a part of a case they are looking at.
+Participants can do this using the share icon.

 How counsel can get a Confirmation of Appearance form